KarloLeksic/Electric-Blinds-v2/README.md

 In the `src/settings.h` you can adjust everything you need for the project.
 Be careful about `STEPPER_MAX_SPEED` and `BLYNK_REFRESH_INTRERVAL`.
 Don't put high speed and too high refresh rate in the application.

+## Secrets

+In the `src/secrets.h` put your WiFi credentials and Blynk template-specific data.

 ## Blynk datastreams

+In your Blynk application set virtual pins as follows:

 | Pin | Usage |
 | --- | --- |